next-multilingual/next-multilingual/docs/design-decisions.md

 Since the developer experience (DX) in general is great, it seems like a good pattern, but we think that the down sides outweigh the benefits:

 - When localization is done in parallel, if messages are changed during development, this will incur extra localization cost for unused strings.
 Cost will be exponential depending on the number of supported locales and to avoid them will promote a development process that will require more upfront preparation (less agile).
 - It's easy to re-use existing messages.
-Not everyone is aware that where a message is used can have many implications in different languages and can lead to showing the wrong translation in the wrong context, in other words poor user experience.
+Not everyone is aware where a message is used can have many implications in different languages and can lead to showing the wrong translation in the wrong context, in other words poor user experience.
 Sharing messages is considered an i18n bad practice and should be avoided.
 - It's hard to track who uses which messages which means that updating or removing keys becomes impossible.
 This leads to an ever growing repository of messages where no-one is sure who is using what and where.
 - Depending on the governance process, it can be easy to mix concerns and add non-localizable strings (JavaScript, constants, etc.) in the repository.
 This basically transforms the string repository into a configuration repository and can create extra cost around the localization process.
 - This can cause challenges when adding new locales as you will need to pick and choose only the keys that are used for each application to avoid translating unused messages.
 This can be time consuming and error prone.